omar-mohamed/omar-mohamed.github.io/_posts/2019-03-22-Tensorflow-CIFAR-100-Series-2(CNN).markdown

 {% endhighlight %}

-Here we defined our inputs with length None to support any input length, and the same goes for the labels.
+Here we defined our inputs with length 'None' to support any input length, and the same goes for the labels.
 We will also take as input the fully connected keep probability and the convolution keep probability that will be used when performing dropout to fight overfitting the training set.
 The final placeholder is a boolean to indicate whether we are training or not, it is used for batch normalizaton.

 {% highlight python %}